vanphan24/consul-mesh-to-lambda/README.md

 4. It takes you to the IAM role page for thie IAM role.
 Click on **Add permission->Attach policy**
 5. Click on **Add Permissions** and select **Create Inline**
 6. Click on JSON tab and copy the following permissions in the box:

+Make sure you change the **<Your-Lambda-ARN>** to your Lambda function's ARN.
+Your can locate the ARN in your Lambda function's AWS Lambda console.

 ```
 {
     "Version": "2012-10-17",